 How to Make your Advocacy Program a Success

 What is the key to the success of an employee advocacy program?
-You guessed it, the employees and their willingness to participate, of course.
-Learn how to make your advocacy program fun, simple, and advantageous for your employees to be sure to have not only their buy-in and support but also entice them to remain active members and keep your program on track for success.
+Simple: the employees and their willingness to participate, of course.
+Learn how to make your advocacy program fun, simple, and advantageous for your employees to keep your program on track for success.
 Keep reading for all the details!

 It goes without saying that without your employees’ support, your advocacy initiative would not go very far.
 Even with hard-won leadership buy-in, you can’t do much if your employees aren’t willing to pitch in and become your brand ambassadors.